ChaoningZhang/Universal-Deep-Hiding/README.md

 Pre-trained weights for different models can be accessed [here](https://cloud.frameau.xyz/index.php/s/dFGagRWystSss7D).
 Download the folder `training` and put it inside the project folder.
 Now the test scripts can be run without training.

 *Update 21.06.21*: LFM, hiding 6 secret images in 3 cover images, hiding 2 colored images in 1 grayscale image, and hiding with multiple encoders and decoders weights are availabe [here](https://cloud.frameau.xyz/index.php/s/YDowXx5L8LqTaoM).
+These weights were retrained for your convenience (not original weights used in the paper).

 ## JPEG
 Code for the pseudo-differentiable JPEG used for watermarking is available [here](https://github.com/ChaoningZhang/Pseudo-Differentiable-JPEG).